dminear/ayso55.org/index.md

 Welcome to Fall 2015!

-As your Commissioner, I’m excited each year to share with you where we are as a Region and especially the tireless efforts of our volunteers!
+As your Commissioner, I'm excited each year to share with you where we are as a Region and especially the tireless efforts of our volunteers!

-As we roll into our third consecutive year as a **Platinum Region**, the highest honor any Region can earn, I’m again proud not just for the continued excellence but the commitment our Leadership Team displays 12 months of the year to provide the best possible experience for the kids, parents, and volunteers of Region 55!
+As we roll into our third consecutive year as a **Platinum Region**, the highest honor any Region can earn, I'm again proud not just for the continued excellence but the commitment our Leadership Team displays 12 months of the year to provide the best possible experience for the kids, parents, and volunteers of Region 55!

-Our player enrollment continues to be nearly 1200 kids, we’ll uniform about 140 teams, playing at 6 locations, and with over 1000 games in 10 weeks…it’s a BIG operation!
+Our player enrollment continues to be nearly 1200 kids, we'll uniform about 140 teams, playing at 6 locations, and with over 1000 games in 10 weeks…it's a BIG operation!
 Special note to our friends at OVSD, we are fortunate to have developed a strong working relationship with OVSD, helping ensure we have fields to play on each year.
 Special thank you to **Cindy Pulfer at OVSD**